bbauska/UofM-AdvStyling/readme.md

 if you wrote your site using Bootstrap 2, and you tried to convert or add Bootstrap 3 elements to it, it just didn&apos;t work it died.
-Luckily for us with Bootstrap 4 they worked much harder to make the two compatible.
+Luckily for us with Bootstrap 4 they worked much harder to make the two compatible.</p>

-They&apos;re still developing it, but I can tell you that Bootstrap 5 will be one hell of a lot faster and better than both 3 and 4.
+<p>They&apos;re still developing it, but I can tell you that Bootstrap 5 will
+be one hell of a lot faster and better than both 3 and 4.
 They&apos;ve switched from a kind of language called Less to one called Sass that&apos;s just going to be faster creating the things that you need.
 They&apos;re